junxit/us-congress-bills-114/metadata.md

 - 2016-11-14 — Placed on the Union Calendar, Calendar No. 637.
 - 2016-11-14 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 114-813.
 - 2016-11-14 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 114-813.
+- 2016-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-11-29 — Considered under suspension of the rules. (consideration: CR H6337-6338; text of measure as reported in House: CR H6337)
+- 2016-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5047.
+- 2016-11-29 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
+- 2016-11-30 — Considered as unfinished business. (consideration: CR H6893-6894)
+- 2016-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 591).
+- 2016-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 3 (Roll no. 591).